 Sure, if you're paying for the school, I am in.

 What you Learn Under Extreme Pressure

-We spent almost 3 years, following the Oracle Custom Development (Oracle CDM) methodology, travelling around Saudi Arabia conducting many, many user requirements sessions, then modelling them in the tool.
+We spent almost 3 years, following the Oracle Custom Development (Oracle CDM) methodology, traveling around Saudi Arabia, conducting many, many user requirements sessions, then modeling them in the tool.
 These models consisted of Process Flow Diagrams (PFDs), Entity Relationship Diagrams (ERDs), and Functional Hierarchy Diagrams (FHDs), which, at the press of button, would generate code, including PL/SQL, that provided the modeled requirements.
-From model to delivered functioning system really boilded down to pressing a button.
+From model to delivered functioning system really boiled down to pressing a button.
 This modeling approach has since been updated but the basics of it remain useful in many circumstances.